 Of equal concern is security.
 Organizations that lack video content management options may find that employees already comfortable with consumer tools like YouTube or DropBox may be choosing to use these public spaces to share internal content in the name of efficiency.
 Ensuring your video and file systems are easy to find and easy to use with a mobile device can mitigate many unintentional security lapses.

 Modern video platforms address these issues head-on, providing centralized video libraries that make sharing easy by providing a single point for file storage.
 As Forrester Research notes, “While content management is a less-pressing issue for organizations producing very little video, this discipline will be critical as video content production starts to expand dramatically.”

 Video helps companies increase the effectiveness of their training, improve the consistency of learning content, scale L&D efforts to a global workforce, enable social knowledge sharing, and of course, lower costs.
 For corporate learning and development, a video platform is more than a nice-to-have — it’s a necessity.

 As organizations make video a core part of their L&D efforts, the use cases outlined in this paper offer only a starting point.
 Training departments, management, and individual employees will discover new scenarios for using video that address the unique needs of their business and provide them with new ways to communicate and share information.

 Best of all, video is no longer an inaccessible technology locked away in AV team closets and server racks.
-The widespread availability of inexpensive, high-quality video cameras in laptops, tablets and smartphones, and the increasing use of video platforms are making L&D video as easy to create and share as email or documents.
+The widespread availability of inexpensive, high-quality video cameras in laptops, tablets, and smartphones — and the increasing use of video platforms are making it easier for L&D teams to do more with video.